ibliskavka/bliskavka-com/source/_posts/hackathon-2019.md

   - Connect
 ---

-Our team won the South Florida Tech Hub Hackathon against 20 teams .
+Our team won the South Florida Tech Hub Hackathon against 20 teams.
 It was hard work but what an experience!

 <!-- more -->